Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask students what they know about poetry and its common characteristics.

-- Tell students that today’s lesson will focus on poetry as they learn about caring for the environment and Earth Day.
+- Share that today’s lesson will focus on poetry as they learn about Earth Day and caring for the environment.

 Explicit instruction/Teacher modeling(15 minutes)

 - Share with students that Earth Day is a worldwide celebration to bring awareness and appreciation for the environment.
 Awareness is when we know about something.
 Appreciation is when we feel grateful about something.
 The goal of the day is for everyone to realize how important it is to take care of the environment.

 - Read aloud a book about taking care of the environment, such as The Lorax by Dr. Seuss.

 - Think aloud about how the book is teaching a lesson about the importance of our environment and the role we play in taking care of it.

 - Make the connection that this book is relevant for an Earth Day discussion because it teaches us that the environment can only get better if we each care enough and treat it with love and care.
 It is up to us to take action in order to make positive changes for the environment.

 - Explain to students that the objective of today’s lesson is to write an acrostic poem that connects to Earth Day.
 An acrostic is a type of poetry where the first letter in a line spells out a particular word or phrase.